Turin Art Galleries, Museums, Supplies & More

 When you want to visit the best art galleries and museums in Turin head to:

-Palazzo Madama is a large historic building that houses the collections of the Civic Museum of Ancient Art which was created in 1861 by the city.
-Since 1934 the Palace has housed the collections of ancient art of the Civic Museum with over 70,000 works including paintings, sculptures, illuminated manuscripts, majolica and porcelain, gold and silver, furnishings and fabrics that illustrate European art from the early Middle Ages to the Baroque.
+Palazzo Madama is open from 10am to 6pm every day but Tuesday in a large historic building that houses the collections of the Civic Museum of Ancient Art which was created in 1861 by the city.
+Since 1934 the Palazzo has housed the collections of ancient art of the Civic Museum with over 70,000 works including paintings, sculptures, illuminated manuscripts, majolica and porcelain, gold and silver, furnishings and fabrics that illustrate European art from the early Middle Ages to the Baroque.

-The Castle of Rivoli is a former Residence of the Royal House of Savoy that is currently home to the Castello di Rivoli Museo d’Arte Contemporanea, the museum of contemporary art of Turin.
-The permanent collection documents crucial moments in the development of contemporary art in Italy and abroad, from the mid-1960s to the latest currents.
-It sits at the heart of the Museum activities and includes large permanent installations produced specially for the rooms of the historic Royal Residence.
+The Castle of Rivoli is a former Residence of the Royal House of Savoy that is currently home to the Castello di Rivoli Museo d’Arte Contemporanea which is the museum of contemporary art of Turin that is open from 11am to 7pm Thursday through Sunday.
+The permanent collection documents crucial moments in the development of contemporary art in Italy and abroad from the mid-1960s to the latest currents and it sits at the heart of the museum activities which includes large permanent installations produced specially for the rooms of the historic Royal Residence.

-Pinacoteca Agnelli represents the final moment of the more than twenty-year process of transformation of the Lingotto and houses 25 extraordinary masterpieces, twenty-three paintings and two sculptures, ranging from the eighteenth century to the mid-twentieth century.
-Among the works on display you can admire a unique collection of seven canvases by Matisse, a 1913 painting by Balla on the theme of the speed of the automobile, masterpieces by Severini, Modigliani, and Tiepolo.
+The final moment of the more than twenty-year process of transformation of the Lingotto is represented by Pinacoteca Agnelli which houses 25 extraordinary masterpieces, twenty-three paintings and two sculptures, ranging from the eighteenth century to the mid-twentieth century.
+Among the works on display from 11am to 8pm every day but Monday are a unique collection of seven canvases by Matisse, a 1913 painting by Balla on the theme of the speed of the automobile, masterpieces by Severini, Modigliani, and Tiepolo.

-Named after Mario Merz, the Fondazione was established in 2005 as a center for contemporary art with the intent to host exhibitions, events, education-related activities, and to further research and explore art.
+Named after Mario Merz the Fondazione is open from 11am to 7pm every day but Monday and was established in 2005 as a center for contemporary art with the intent to host exhibitions, events, education-related activities, and to further research and explore art.

-Galleria Civica d’Arte Moderna E Contemporanea has a collection of 45,000 works spanning a period from the nineteenth century to the present day.
-With its paintings, sculptures, works on paper, installations, videos and photographs, the GAM offers its audience a wealth of events ranging from major exhibitions of Italian and international artists to highly contemporary research dedicated to a young audience.
+Galleria Civica d’Arte Moderna E Contemporanea is open from 10am to 6pm every day but Monday and has a collection of 45,000 works spanning a period from the nineteenth century to the present day.
+With its paintings, sculptures, works on paper, installations, videos and photographs the GAM offers its audience a wealth of events ranging from major exhibitions of Italian and international artists to highly contemporary research dedicated to a young audience.

-Ometto Museo Di Arti Decorative was opened in 1999 by Giulio Ometto and has given life to the great dream of Pietro Accorsi with an installation that presents 27 rooms and over three thousand works including paintings, ceramics, furniture, furnishings, crystals and tapestries.
+Ometto Museo Di Arti Decorative was opened in 1999 by Giulio Ometto and has given life to the great dream of Pietro Accorsi with an installation that presents 27 rooms and over three thousand works including paintings, ceramics, furniture, furnishings, crystals, and tapestries that you can check out from 10am to 6pm Tuesday through Friday and until 7pm on weekends.

-Museo Nazionale Del Risorgimento Italiano has been profoundly renovated, and presents itself to visitors with avant-garde fittings and services, from Palazzo Carignano that houses it to the rooms that house the collections.
-The lighting, the colors of the rooms, the choice of which was made on the basis of chromatic codes that can always be traced back to the topics covered, and the use of multimedia contributions ensure the visitor a unique experience of its kind.
+After a major renovation Museo Nazionale Del Risorgimento Italiano presents itself to visitors with avant-garde fittings and services from Palazzo Carignano that houses it to the rooms that house the collections.
+The lighting, the colors of the rooms, the choice of which was made on the basis of chromatic codes that can always be traced back to the topics covered, and the use of multimedia contributions ensure the visitor a unique experience of its kind and you can see what they have to offer from 10am to 6pm every day but Monday.

-Franco Noero Gallery was founded in 1999 and from the very beginning the gallery has distinguished itself for the courageous and significant exhibition projects produced with its artists, crossing all artistic languages with a particular attention devoted to conceptual practices and the radical nature of research.
+Founded in 1999 Galleria Franco Noero has distinguished itself for the courageous and significant exhibition projects produced with its artists, crossing all artistic languages with a particular attention devoted to conceptual practices and the radical nature of research.
+Head over from 10am to 1pm or 3:30pm to 7pm Tuesday through Saturday to check it all out.

-Giorgio Persano opened his first gallery, Multipli, in 1970.
-While interested in American pop graphics, he began to produce multiplied works by Italian artists like Pistoletto, Zorio, Boetti, Calzolari, Anselmo, Salvo, Penone and Paolini.
-Since 1975, some of these have begun to use the gallery space as a workshop, creating installations and experimenting with new creative processes.
+Giorgio Persano opened his first gallery Multipli in 1970 and he began to produce multiplied works by Italian artists like Pistoletto, Zorio, Boetti, Calzolari, Anselmo, Salvo, Penone and Paolini.
+Since 1975 some have begun to use the gallery space as a workshop creating installations and experimenting with new creative processes.

 The Galleria In Arco was born in 1987 in a mostly underground space that was already an ancient Roman walkway.
-In the last decade the gallery has concentrated its activity focusing on the recent work of some protagonists of the New York art scene, such as David Salle, Tony Oursler, Ross Bleckner, Peter Halley, Alex Katz and Donald Baechler and at the same time also supporting local Italian artists like Daniele Galliano, Stefano Arienti and Manuele Cerutti.
+In the last decade the gallery which is open from 10:30am to 1pm and 4pm to 7pm Tuesday through Saturday has concentrated its activity focusing on the recent work of some protagonists of the New York art scene like David Salle, Tony Oursler, Ross Bleckner, Peter Halley, Alex Katz and Donald Baechler and at the same time also supporting local Italian artists like Daniele Galliano, Stefano Arienti and Manuele Cerutti.

 Materials & Supplies Near You

-When you need some new materials or supplies go to art stores like:
+When you need some new materials or supplies go to art stores in your area like:

-In Belle Arti Ferrua you will find all the accessories for painting such as paints and canvases for painters: watercolors, oil paints, water colors, acrylic paints, gouache paints, brushes, easels, spatulas, paints, solvents, palettes.
-But also the articles for drawing: papers, pencils and charcoals.
+At Belle Arti Ferrua you will find all the accessories for painting including paints and canvases for painters, watercolors, oil paints, acrylic paints, gouache paints, brushes, easels, spatulas, solvents, and palettes along with articles for drawing like papers, pencils, and charcoals.

-Since 2013 Spot Graffiti Shop offers a wide selection of artistic materials for graffiti and more.
-You can buy spray paints of the best brands, caps, markers and everything else you can use to give vent to your creativity.
-They also carry out a paint factory service: quartz paints, washable, transpiring, rollers and brushes.
+Since 2013 Spot Graffiti Shop has sold a wide selection of artistic materials for graffiti including spray paints of the best brands, caps, markers and everything else you can use to give vent to your creativity.
+They also carry out a paint factory service for quartz paints, washable, transpiring, rollers, and brushes.

-Rima Belle Arti sells papers, cartons, graph paper, special films for lasers, airbrushes in 50 different models and relative spare parts.
-Silent compressors, special colors for airbrushing, and fine art items like easels, canvases, brushes, pencils, and erasers are all available.
+Papers, cartons, graph paper, special films for lasers, airbrushes in 50 different models, and relative spare parts can all be found at Rima Belle Arti .
+Silent compressors, special colors for airbrushing, and fine art items like easels, canvases, brushes, pencils, and erasers are also available.

 Garignani Belle Arti is an open space inside a Fine Arts club for ordinary people, art friends, teachers, students, and parents that is dedicated to those who draw, paint, photograph, carve, sculpt, restore, create works with paper, clay, wood, and ceramics.

-Sinopia, a company founded in 1993, specializes in products for the restoration of furniture, frescoes, paintings, works of art, decoration, and renovation.
+Sinopia was founded in 1993 specializing in products for the restoration of furniture, frescoes, paintings, works of art, decoration, and renovation.

 Shows & Events